If you're the person who can relate to any of the points below, you will do great learning how to lose weight without counting calories.

 Why is this so important?

-Since you are not counting your calories, it’s important to be aware of your weight and how your body is responding to the food you are giving it.
+Since your goal is to lose weight without counting calories, it’s important to be aware of your weight and how your body is responding to the food you are giving it.

 If over a period of time you are not losing weight, what does that mean?